kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 Correlation
 ===========

 The variance and covariance values are units dependent.
 For example, you get a very different covariance when calculating it using grams vs kilograms.
-The :index:`correlation` on the other hand removes the effect of scaling, or from arbitrary unit changes.
+The :index:`correlation` on the other hand removes the effect of scaling and arbitrary unit changes.
 It is defined as:

 .. math::
 	:label: definition-correlation